Polarbeargo/CarND-PID-Control-Project/README.md

 ---

 ## Introduction
-Autonomous driving with PID controllers to control the steering angle and the throttle for driving a autonomous vehicle in Udacity simulator.
-The simulator provides cross-track error (CTE) via websocket.
-The PID (proportional-integral-differential) controllers give steering and throttle commands to drive the car reliably around the simulator track.
+Autonomous driving with PID controllers to control the steering angle and the throttle for driving an autonomous vehicle in Udacity simulator.
+The simulator provides cross-track error (CTE) via WebSocket.
+The PID
+(proportional-integral-differential) controllers give steering and throttle commands to drive the car reliably around the simulator track.